hannorein/rebound/docs/quickstart_installation.md

 pip install -e .
 ```
 You should now be able to import REBOUND from python.

-!!!
-Info "Installing REBOUND on Windows"
-    To best way to use REBOUND on Windows is to install the Windows Subsystem (WSL) for Linux.
-    The Ubuntu distribution works well with REBOUND.
-    Once you've installed WSL, open a WSL terminal and make sure you have a compiler installed with the command `sudo apt-get install gcc`.
-    If you want to use the Python version of REBOUND, also make sure you have a recent version of Python installed: `sudo apt-get install python3 python3-pip`.
-    From here on, you can follow the installation instructions above.

 ## Compiling the C version of REBOUND